Changing kitty colors#

 choose that theme once for your changes to be applied.

-If you wish to contribute a new theme to the kitty theme repository, simply
+If you wish to contribute a new theme to the kitty theme repository, start by

 You can specify the theme name as an argument when invoking the kitten to have it change to that theme instantly.
 For example: